DarkMatter68/satcb/README.md

 ## Future Improvements
 - Limit publishing of CV's to only those CV's which are in a CCV.
 - Limit promoting CCV's only up-to a specific Lifecycle environment.

   i.e. ccv-my-test should only get promoted to LE: 'test' and not to

        'dev' / 'uat' or 'prod'.

 - Replace this playbook by creating an Ansible module .
+- Only publish a new CV (or CCV) if there has been a change (I expect this to be a non-trivial and time-consuming task).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

 ## License
 [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html)